Azure/azure-sdk-for-c/sdk/samples/iot/hub/windows/how_to_iot_hub_samples_windows.md

     - Click on "New".
     - Type an unique ID for your device.
     - Select "X.509 Self-Signed" for "Authentication type".
-    - Type the fingerprint obtained in the previous step (the same can be used for primary and secondary Thumbprints; no colons!).
+    - Type the fingerprint obtained in the previous step (in this case, the same should be used for primary and secondary Thumbprints).
     - Click on "Save".

 07. Collect information about Azure IoT Hub and device